Let us put an eagle eye on your property!

 A real estate inspection is the same as a home inspection, just different names for the same thing.
 Most real estate agents encourage their clients to seek a thorough real estate inspection.
 They're interested in client satisfaction.
-And in a few situations a desire to move the property as soon as possible may be formost in the real estate agent's mind.
+However, in a few situations, a desire to move the property as soon as possible may be formost in the real estate agent's mind.
 That's why you may get as good, or better, referrals from friends or co-workers who have gone through the home purchase process which includes a professional home inspection.

 Don't select just on price.